sinhakislay/SPFxMicrosoftGraph/README.md

 ## Summary

-Use Microsoft Graph in SPFx to show Microsoft Teams information such as ID and Disply name of user who is logged in.
+- Use Microsoft Graph in SPFx to show Microsoft Teams information such as ID and Display name of user who is logged in.
+- More informatiom can be found here: https://youtu.be/b4PBLZGKF_w

 [picture of the solution in action, if possible]